FabianKruger/molprivacy/README.md

-# Project Title
+# Training data privacy assessment for molecular property prediction

-Training data privacy assessment for molecular property prediction
+Python package to assess how much information somebody can deduct from a neural network trained on some (confidential) training data for molecular property prediction.

 ## Getting Started

-These instructions will help you install the python package to conduct privacy assessments on data for molecular property prediction.
+These instructions will help you install the python package and conduct a privacy assessments on data for molecular property prediction.

 ### Prerequisites